 This company is just aimed at getting your personal information and nothing more.
 How do I know?
 After logging in, the site already wants to introduce you to a whole new thing.
 The site gives you some information that you are already on the dashboard where you are going to make a lot of money.

 The company also gives you a referral link which you are supposed to use to invite more people.
 After copying and using this code, you will be paid $2 for every person you invite.
 If those people join sway pay through your link, you will get $10.
 What are you waiting for to get conned?

 How on earth can a company pay you $12 for just inviting someone to click and join the company?
 This is the first reason am thinking this site is trapping you.

-Let’s assume you are those kind of people that learn through experience.
+Let’s assume you are the kind of person that learns through experience.
 II will assume you wanted to join and make money to see whether you will be paid.
 The first thing is to add a payment method.
 How do you do this?
 After logging in, the site will ask you to add a payment method.

 Just click on the ‘’add a payment method’’ icon!
 You will spend your entire year doing that.
 The company will claim that you can add a payment method including PayPal, Bitcoin, Cash-app and Mailed check.

 The company doesn’t even care about whether you have added the right id or not.
-As a matter of fact, I added a wrong PayPal account and actually they even didn’t give me a way to confirm whether the PayPal account I used is legit or not.
+I added a wrong PayPal account and they even didn’t give me a way to confirm whether the PayPal account I used is legit or not.

 Immediately after joining this website without even taking any action, you earn $25.
 Is that not unrealistic?
 I see it’s an easy thing and something that you can do with no time and get your money.
 Referring people immediately earns you a lot of money which you can never withdraw.

 To test them further, I referred several people to see the response.
 Even after accumulating $100 you will not be able to withdraw your money.
-The fact is that any site that restricts your payments in reference to the number of referrals you have or the day you have been using the account should be suspicious.
+The fact is that any site that restricts your payments about the number of referrals you have or the day you have been using the account should be suspicious.

 Account being banned